Create a

 Technological advances that are changing how skills are identified and assessed

 Significant advances have been made in how companies identify and assess employee skills.
-Aside from employee profiles, which are standard in many HR and career development-related systems, more exciting and mostly automated options have emerged that allow employees to identify and self-assess their skills.
+Aside from employee profiles, which are standard in many HR and career development systems, more exciting, mostly automated options have emerged that allow employees to identify and self-assess their skills.

 Many recruiting, career management, internal talent marketplaces, learning management (LMS) systems, and modules have a built-in proficiency framework and collection capability.
 Skills assessment platforms that offer skills and occupation-based testing (e.g., TalentGuard, TestGorilla, HackerRank, Codility, eSkill, DevSkiller) provide capabilities for assessing proficiency or competence in a wide range of skills.

-The newest and to many, most promising technologies are AI-supported or generated, such as those with skills-inference agents that automatically pull data from employee applications, resumes, skills databases, performance reviews, collaboration platform postings, and even their external social media profiles and posts.
+The newest and, to many, most promising technologies are AI-supported or generated, such as those with skills-inference agents that automatically pull data from employee applications, resumes, skills databases, performance reviews, collaboration platform postings, and even their external social media profiles and posts.
 Some systems are designed principally as skills technology platforms.
-In contrast, others offer a range of capabilities, designed as intelligent agents for identifying and assessing employee skills, while providing insights and organizational skills management capabilities.
+In contrast, others offer a range of capabilities, designed as intelligent agents to identify and assess employee skills, while providing insights and organizational skills management capabilities.
 Those are embedded in skills platforms and broader ERP, HR, and talent management systems.

 Cautions with the use of skill identification and assessment tools

 Many assessment options exist, but as with any strategic direction or purchase decision, caution needs to be exercised.
-The extent to which these tools and methods are mainly used to make employment-related decisions, specific measures should be taken to preserve their promise, value, and fairness to the company and its employees.
+The extent to which these tools and methods are primarily used to make employment-related decisions warrants specific measures to preserve their promise, value, and fairness to the company and its employees.

 First and foremost, policies and procedures must be implemented to protect the security and integrity of employee data and personally identifiable information (PII).
-Aside from shielding the data from prying eyes and hackers, respect employee privacy by installing “need to know” standards when identifying those with data access.
+Aside from shielding data from prying eyes and hackers, respect employee privacy by implementing “need to know” standards when identifying who has data access.

 Secondly, any tool or assessment technique that results in or drives an employee selection or differentiation process must be formally and statistically validated before being used for employment-related decisions.
-This is especially crucial for making and ultimately defending hiring, promotions, raises, or inclusion in HiPo or critical workforce segments subject to better pay, development, advancement, succession, and other opportunities.
-Their use for project assignments, company-wide skill gap assessments, and learning and development recommendations, while still best validated, poses less of a risk.
+This is especially crucial for making and ultimately defending hiring, promotions, raises, or inclusion in HiPo or other critical workforce segments, which are subject to better pay, development, advancement, succession, and other opportunities.
+Their use for project assignments, company-wide skill gap assessments, and learning and development recommendations, while still the best validated, poses less risk.

-Do not rely upon vendor claims of “validation,” even when they state that their assessments are developed from thousands or millions of responses or job holders.
+Do not rely upon vendor claims of “validation,” even when they state that their assessments are developed from thousands or millions of responses or jobholders.
 This caution comes from an understanding of reliability and fairness standards.
-While some assessments and platforms are based upon vetted industry standards or professional bodies of knowledge, most others are based upon the scores of employees across many organizations with different outcome standards.
+While some assessments and platforms are based on vetted industry standards or professional bodies of knowledge, most others are based on employee scores across many organizations with different outcome standards.
 In other words, what makes a great leader in one company, a highly productive software engineer in another, or a successful project manager in another, cannot accurately evaluate candidates from those jobs in a different organization.

 Relevant Practices & Tools